MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/android/callbacks.md

 ```
 `JavaCallbacks` could be any class to test this, as long as it is a `Java.Lang.Object`.

-Now, run Embeddinator on your .NET assembly to generate an AAR.
+Now, run .NET Embedding on your .NET assembly to generate an AAR.
 See the [Getting Started guide](~/tools/dotnet-embedding/get-started/java/android.md) for details.

 After importing the AAR file into Android Studio, let's write a unit test: